Emerald City (magazine): Awards and honors

 In 2004, Emerald City won the Hugo Award for Best Fanzine.
 In 2005, Cheryl Morgan was nominated for three Hugo Awards: the magazine for Best Fanzine, Morgan herself for Best Fan Writer, and the web site for Best Web Site.
 Subsequently, Morgan declared Emerald City to be a semiprozine, and the magazine was nominated in 2006 for Best Semiprozine, while Morgan was again nominated for Best Fan Writer.

 In 2008, after continuing to write at her personal website, cheryl-morgan.com, Morgan was nominated for another Hugo Award for best fan writing.
 She was again nominated and won 2009's Hugo Award in this category.
 In 2010 and 2011, Clarkesworld Magazine, a semiprozine on which Morgan worked as non-fiction editor, was nominated and won for Best Semiprozine.
-On September 1, 2011, Morgan announced her withdrawal from the Clarkesworld staff as well as from several other genre projects.
+In 2011, Morgan withdrew from the Clarkesworld staff as well as from several other genre projects.

 As of 2011, Emerald City and Morgan as an individual have been nominated for a total of 10 Hugo Awards, with two wins.
-The two Clarkesworld wins brings her personal Hugo Award collection up to four rockets.
+The two Clarkesworld wins brought her personal Hugo Award collection up to four rockets.